The Best Life Advice to Live By: 12 Hacks for a Better Life

 4. Enthusiastic Consent Matters

-Users pointed out that this advice works for far more than consent.
+Users pointed out that this advice works for all aspects of life.
 Don’t badger people into anything, from sexual content to drinking to attending parties.
 If someone doesn’t want to participate, don’t force them to.

 5. You Need a Plunger